rgmelvin/beargrease-by-cabrillo/docs/BeginnerGuide.md

 At this point, you have all Beargrease scripts installed, your projectrequirements set up, and your wallet ready.
 You are now ready to run Beargrease for the first time.

+👉 If you're using GitHub CI instead of local testing, Beargrease runs as part of your CI workflow — see the [CI Beginner Guide](./BeginnerGuide-CI.md).

 #### 6.1: Basic Usage